giobaski/hansab-project-spring-boot-react/README.md

 # Building and running the app
 - To build the Java app run `./mvnw clean package`
-- To run the Java app run `java -jar target/spring-boot-file-uploads-0.0.1-SNAPSHOT.jar`
+- To run the Java app run `java -jar target/cars-rest-api-0.0.1-SNAPSHOT.jar`
-- To start the front end, cd into client and run `npm start`
+- To start the front end, cd into "frontend-react" and run `npm start`